drduh/YubiKey-Guide/README.md

 # Export public key

 > [!IMPORTANT]
-> The YubiKey stores the transferred private Subkeys.
+> YubiKey stores the transferred private Subkeys.
 Each computer also needs the public key and its metadata to identify and use them with GnuPG.
 Without the public key, it is **not** be possible to use GnuPG to decrypt and sign.
 However, YubiKey can still be used for SSH authentication.

 Connect another portable storage device or create a new partition on the existing one.